 - Teaching staff

-Lecturers: Dr Pete Jones, Associate Professor Fiona McDonald, Dr Andrew Bahn and Dr Martin Fronius
+Lecturers: Dr Kirk Hamilton, Associate Professor Fiona McDonald, Dr Andrew Bahn and Dr Martin Fronius

-Note: the teaching staff list will be updated.
+Note: the teaching staff list may be updated.
 See the 'more information' link above for details.

 - Paper Structure